-Students examine various types of literary works in the context of culture, society, and sexuality.
-Literatures of self-definition, identification, protest, and occupation may be included.
-IAI: H3 911D
+ENG 207 is an examination of various types of literary works in the context of culture, society, and sexuality.
+Literature of self-definition, identification, protest, and occupation is all included.
+IAI: H3 911D (1.1)

 ENG 208 Introduction to Poetry